New Jersey Route 82: History

 The alignment along Morris Avenue through Union and Springfield was originally the alignment of a Lenape trail running from Springfield to Elizabeth.
 It later became part of the Morris Turnpike, chartered in 1801 to run from Elizabeth to Newton.
 It became State Highway Route S-24, a prefixed spur of State Highway Route 24, in the 1927 state highway renumbering.
 This was one of two State Highway Route S-24s designated, with the other out in Warren County.
 Route S-24 in Union County was designated to run from Route 24 in Springfield (now Route 124) along Morris Avenue to an intersection with Route 25 in Elizabeth.
 (The alignment of Route 25 is now U.S. Routes 1 and 9.)
 At the intersection with current-day Route 439, Route S-24 turned off of current-day Route 82 and onto Route 439 southbound towards the Goethals Bridge across the Arthur Kill.
-Although the route remained intact for twenty-six years, the 1953 state highway renumbering occurred on January 1, and Route S-24 was re-designated as Route 82 and Route 439, while Route 24 through Springifeld remained the same.
+Although the route remained intact for twenty-six years, the 1953 state highway renumbering occurred on January 1, and Route S-24 was re-designated as Route 82 and Route 439, while Route 24 through Springfield remained the same.
 The route's general alignment has remained virtually unchanged since the 1953 renumbering, with the highway remaining on Morris Avenue.
 In 2005, the New Jersey Department of Transportation was given US$800,000 in an earmark to give Route 82 roadway and intersection improvements.